On the immersion classes of nearby Lagrangians: Proof of Proposition

 We have now gathered all the ingredients to prove our reformulation of Theorem \ref{thm:equivalence_spectra}: \begin{proof}[Proof of Proposition \ref{prop:hom_triv}] Let $\LLCW \to \loops_{0} L$ be a CW approximation with countably many cells, which is a homotopy equivalence by \cite{Milnor}.
 Since $\loops_{0} L$ is connected we may assume that $\LLCW$ contains only one 0-cell.
 Define $h \co \LLCW \to BH$ as the composition

 which we wish to prove is homotopic to a constant map.

-By construction, $h$ classifies the pullback of $-\eta$ to $ \LLCW $, which we shall continue denoting $-\eta$ by abuse of notation.
+By construction, $h$ classifies the pullback to $ \LLCW$ of the stable sphere bundle associated to $-\eta$, which we shall continue denoting $-\eta$ by abuse of notation.
 Equation \eqref{eq:coreduction} implies that the Thom space of $\eta$ over $\LLCW$ admits a coreduction.
 By Lemma \ref{lem:co_reduction_trivial}, we conclude that $h$ is a phantom map (i.e. its restriction to every finite subcomplex is null-homotopic).
 Lemma \ref{lem:phantom_map_0} then implies that $h$ is itself null-homotopic, hence that $BJ \circ \Tuoloopzero$ is null-homotopic as well. \end{proof}